ZeyuLei2/LLaVA-Plus-Guide/LLaVA-Plus-Guide-Report.md

 12.If you encounter `NETWORK ERROR DUE TO HIGH TRAFFIC.
 PLEASE REGENERATE OR REFRESH THIS PAGE. (error_code: 1)` on UI, restart model worker and gradio web server

+13.If the answer is not stable, change `--model-list-mode` into `once`